udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/Data-Analyst-Nanodegree/README.md

 ######Prepare for this project with: [A/B Testing](https://www.udacity.com/course/viewer#!/c-ud257)

-A/B testing is a bit seperate from the rest of what you'll be learning in the nanodegree.
+A/B testing is a bit separate from the rest of what you'll be learning in the nanodegree.
 Almost any large website will do A/B testing; you try a small change, and compare an A group (with the change) from a B group (without the change), and the results from the test will inform a decision on whether or not to make the change.

 We will be periodically reviewing the Data Analyst Nanodegree curriculum - both courses and projects - and making adjustments based on student and industry feedback.
 We will notify active students working toward the Nanodegree about any effects updates may have on the degree requirements.